danacton/practices-of-mastery/article-bitbucket-pull-requests/article-bitbucket-pull-requests.md

 From the **Commit** column, click the link to the commit that you want to see.
 On the right side of the commit page, you see the build status icon again and a link to more details.
 Click the link to see details of each build for the commit.
 The table that opens when you click a build status includes only the most recent status for each build, not a history of builds for the commit.
  -- Image goes here build_status_commit
 You can also check the build statuses for a repository without creating a pull request.
 To see the build status on a commit, press **Commits** on the left side of the repository.

+<sub><sup>This article is taken almost directly from (Atlassian's Working with pull requests)[https://confluence.atlassian.com/bitbucket/work-with-pull-requests-223220593.html].
+Some modifications were made to the layout.</sup></sub>